-SOLAR3 intends to provide farmers, agronomists, and other agricultural experts with actionable intelligence they can use to decide on the amounts and locations of agrochemical doses for precision agriculture as well as to make other operational and strategic decisions.
-To this end, SOLAR3 is developing analytic maps for various crops during their growing cycles using hyper spectral imaging, satellite imagery, machine learning, and solar powered unmanned aerial vehicles (UAVs).
-The analytic maps highlight where in a field crops are impacted by biotic (such as weeds, pests, and diseases) and abiotic (such as Phosphorus, Potassium nutrient content and soil compaction) stresses.
-Additionally, SOLAR3 will provide growers with biomass maps for relative yield assessments, color pictures (RBG images), and NDVI.
+SOLAR3 was designed to provide farmers, agronomists, and other agricultural experts with actionable intelligence they can use to decide on the amounts and locations of agrochemical doses for precision agriculture as well as to make other operational and strategic decisions.
+Therefore, development of field/vegetation analytic maps for various crops during their growing cycles using hyperspectral imaging, satellite imagery, machine learning, and solar powered unmanned aerial vehicles (UAVs) was proposed as an approach.

 SOLAR3’s targeted users are large industrial growers in Eastern Europe including Ukraine.
 Expansion to other countries and additional crops will follow.

-Ukrainian and other farmers need to know where in their field they should focus the application of expensive agro-inputs to achieve the highest yields possible year after year.
+Ukrainian and other farmers need to know where in their field they should focus the application of expensive agro-inputs to achieve the highest, or more economically reasonable yields possible year after year.

 Improper use of chemical inputs is also linked to various ecological issues, including continuous lessening of arable fields and turning them into deserts.
 Farmers in Ukraine are facing this problem as well, and they lose their land year-by-year.
 Therefore, an assistance of farmers in their decisions has also ecological impact towards sustainable agriculture, sustainable world.

 - FARMERS AND AGRI PRODUCERS: Timely control of diseases and weeds; Reduction in fertiliser and chemical usage with better outcome